-ACTIVITY RESIDENTS/VISITOR CARPARKS STAFF/GUEST CARPARKS Residential units: In the LDR subzones 2 per unit; and 1 per residential flat None, In all other subzones 2 por unit except that where the site is within 400 m of an existing, regular, public transport stop which is regularly serviced this may be reduced to 1.25 per unit. ; and 1 per residential flat None, except that where the resident/visitor parking provision has been reduced to 1.25 per unit a further 0.25 per unit shall also be provided NB: Such parking may be clustered.
+ACTIVITY RESIDENTS/VISITOR CARPARKS STAFF/GUEST CARPARKS Residential units: In the LDR subzones 2 per unit; and 1 per residential flat None, In all other subzones 2 per unit except that where the site is within 400 m of an existing, regular, public transport stop which is regularly serviced this may be reduced to 1.25 per unit.; and 1 per residential flat None, except that where the resident/ visitor parking provision has been reduced to 1.25 per unit a further 0.25 per unit shall also be provided NB: Such parking may be clustered.

+ACTIVITY RESIDENTS/VISITOR CARPARKS STAFF/GUEST CARPARKS Visitor Accommodation- unit type construction, (includes all units 2 per unit; and On sites containing more than 30 units, the site's containing a kitchen facility, e.g. motels, cabins): In the LDR subzone access and layout three of the spaces must be arranged so that a design tour coach can enter and park on or near these spaces.
+These three spaces may be allocated for None coach parking .
+None, except that where the resident/ visitor In the MDR, Tourism and Community Facilities, and the Commercial Core subzones 2 per unit, except that where the site is within 400 m of an existing public transport step, which is regularly serviced this may be reduced to 1.25 per unit; and On sites containing more than 30 units, the site's access and layout three of the spaces must be arranged so that a design tour coach can enter and park-on or near these spaces.
+These three spaces may be allocated for coach parking parking provision has been reduced to 1.25 per unit a further 0.25 per unit shall also be provided NB: Such parking may be clustered.
+Visitor Accommodation (Backpacker Hostels) - In all subzones NB - Refer Table 1 for other types of Visitor Accommodation.
+1 per 5 guest beds.
+In addition 1 coach park per 50 guest rooms 1 per 20 beds NB: Such parking may be clustered.

 ACTIVITY RESIDENTS/VISITOR CARPARKS STAFF/GUEST CARPARKS

-Visitor Accommodation- unit type construction, (includes all units containing a kitchen 2 per unit; and On sites containing more than 30 units, the site's access and three of the None

-facility, e.g. motels, cabins): In the LDR subzone spaces must be arranged so that a design tour coach can enter and park on or near these spaces.
-These three spaces may be allocated for 1NOTE

-coach parking.
-None, except that where the resident/ visitor

-In the MDD Tourism and 2 per unit, except that where the site is within 400 m of an parking provision has

-In the MDR, Tourism and Community Facilities, and existing public transport stop, been reduced to 1.25 per unit a further 0.25 per

-the Commercial Core which is regularly serviced this unit a further 0.20 per

-subzones may be reduced to 1.25 per provided

-unit; and NB: Such parking may

-On sites containing more be clustered.

-than 30 units, the site's

-access and three of the

-spaces must be arranged so

-that a design tour coach can

-enter and park-on or near these spaces.
-These three

-spaces may be allocated for

-coach parking

-Visitor Accommodation 1 per 5 guest beds.
-In 1 per 20 beds

-(Backpacker Hostels) - In addition 1 coach park per 50 NB: Such parking may

-all subzones guest rooms be clustered.

-NB - Refer Table 1 for

-other types of Visitor Accommodation

-Accommodation.

-ACTIVITY RESIDENTS/VISITOR CARPARKS STAFF/GUEST CARPARKS

-Large format retail, except 2.3 per 100 m2 GFA; 1 per 10 full time
+Large format retail, except 2.3 per 100 m2 GFA: 1 per 10 full time

 supermarkets Except that once retail space equivalent staff or 1 per

-in the commercial core 300m 2 GFA, whichever
+supermarkets in the commercial core 300m 2 GFA, whichever

-subzone exceeds 20,000m 2 is the greater;
+subzone exceeds 20.000m2 is the greater;

 GFA, there shall be no Except that once retail

 minimum standard provided space in the commercial

 the provision of carparking is core subzone exceeds

-in accordance with an 20,000m 2 GFA, there
+in accordance with an 20.000m 2 GFA. there

-approved Outline shall be no minimum
+shall he no minimum

+approved Outline Cridii DO 110 Illii illii idili

 Development Plan or standard provided the

 Comprehensive Development provision of carparking

 Plan. is in accordance with an

 approved Outline

 Development Plan or

 Comprehensive

 Development Plan.

 Supermarkets 5 per 100 m2 GFA 1 per 10 full time

 equivalent staff or 1 per

-300m 2 GFA, whichever
+300m2 GFA, whichever

 is the greater;

 Except that once retail

 space in the commercial

 core subzone exceeds

-20,000m 2 GFA, there
+20,000m2 GFA, there

 shall be no minimum

 standard provided the

 provision of carparking

-is in accordance with ar
+is in accordance with an

 approved Outline

 Development Plan or

 Comprehensive

 Development Plan.